Photograph of Wilson's Bird-of-paradise

 Orange-breasted Bunting Passerina leclancherii

-There are hundreds of pretty little passerines but few if any are as pretty as this blue, green, yellow and orange beauty.
-It is endemic to west Mexico, from near the Monarch Butterfly roost sites in Central Mexico to the southwest coast where in the Tapanatepec and Arriaga foothills it is possible to see it alongside one of its major contenders for a place on this list; the almost as gorgeous Rosita’s Bunting (Passerina rositae).
+There are hundreds of pretty little passerines, including numerous tanagers, but few if any are as pretty as this green-crowned and electric-blue-backed beauty with bright yellow underparts intensifying to golden orange across the breast.
+It is endemic to west Mexico, from near the Monarch Butterfly roost sites in Central Mexico to the southwest coast where in the Tapanatepec and Arriaga foothills it is possible to see it alongside one of its major contenders for a place on this list; the even more electric blue Rose-bellied (Rosita’s) Bunting (Passerina rositae) with white eye-rings and rosy-pink underparts, a bird so beautiful François Sumichrast, a Swiss-Mexican naturalist (1828-1882), named it after his wife, Rosita.

 As far as the bird species which are not widespread or relatively easy to see throughout their range are concerned the top destinations where the highest number of the Top 100 Birds occurs on a regular basis are West Papua and Papua New Guinea (9 species each), Eastern Australia (5), Antarctica and the Atlantic Odyssey (4), Kenya, Southern Thailand, the Malay Peninsula, Sumatra, Borneo, New Zealand and the Subantarctic Islands (all 3), the Arctic, Cuba, Western Venezuela, Sierra Leone, Cameroon, Northern Tanzania, Arctic Russia, Japan, Southeastern Australia and Western Pacific Odyssey (all 2), and single species for many more.